 - About Us

 William Tappen Thompson

-The May 2, 1863 Richmond Whig newspaper printed quotes from Confederate Representatives as to what the colors and design of the newly adopted flag represented.
+The May 2, 1863, Richmond Whig newspaper printed quotes from Confederate Representatives on the colors and design of the newly adopted flag.
 As to the color, that should also have meaning.
 If we adopted blue, it would be said that our affairs looked blue.
 The white in the flag signified purity and truth - Confederate Congressman Alexander Boteler.
-Then we would have the Battle Flag of glorious memories, and a white field signifying purity, truth, and freedom. - Confederate Congressman Peter W. Gray.
-Both Boteler and Gray were members of the House of Representatives Flag and Seal Committee.
-It was Gray who proposed the amendment that gave the flag its white field.
+Then we would have the Battle Flag of glorious memories and a white field signifying purity, truth, and freedom. - Confederate Congressman Peter W. Gray.
+Boteler and Gray were House of Representatives Flag and Seal Committee members.
+Gray proposed the amendment that gave the flag its white field.

-After the Civil War ended, Thompson, who was a fervent supporter of the Democrats, opposed the Republican Party's efforts in the South.
-He died on March 24, 1882 in Savannah, Georgia.
+After the Civil War ended, Thompson, a fervent supporter of the Democrats, opposed the Republican Party's efforts in the South.
+He died on March 24, 1882, in Savannah, Georgia.